HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 • Limited visual content in existing listings

-1. Specialisation focus: Positioned as specialists in high-end bathroom renovations and emergency services
+1. Specialisation focus: Positioned itself as specialists in high-end bathroom renovations and emergency services

-2. Service area precision: Defined exact service boundaries to compete in specific neighbourhoods
+2. Service area precision: Set exact boundaries to compete in specific neighbourhoods

-3. Visual documentation: Created before/after project galleries for all directory listings
+3. Visual documentation: Built before-and-after project galleries for all listings

-4. Review segmentation: Directed satisfied emergency service customers to Google, renovation customers to Houzz
+4. Review segmentation: Sent satisfied emergency customers to Google and renovation customers to Houzz

-5. Local directory emphasis: Prioritised community-specific platforms over national directories
+5. Local directory emphasis: Prioritised community-specific platforms over national ones

 • Month 1: Audit and correction of existing listings